Suresh409/ibssExercise/READ_ME.txt

 4. Password Change - Complete the feature file to describe the scenarios required to test a standard 'password change' functionality.
 It can be assumed there are a few rules that the new password must comply with.
 You must specify the current username and password before being allowed to enter a new password and confirm the new password by re-typing the same.
-You DO NOT need to implement any steps.
+You DO NOT nee§ 1d to implement any steps.

+//Use below command to run the tests by pasing the chromedriver path

+mvn test -Dcucumber.filter.tags="@regression1" -Dwebdriver.chrome.driver=src/test/Drivers/chromedriver